rogorido/sistercities/sistercities.md

 ```
 ![plot06](images/plot06.png)

 But let's look at another slightly different example.
 In the last graph we used a qualitative variable (`typecountry`) with different colors.
 But what about a continuous variable?
-Let's say we want to represent with a red scale the distance between the cities (we use again the log of the distance because of the skewness).
+Let's say we want to add more information to our plot including the distance between the cities (we use again the log of the distance because of the skewness).
+We want to do it using the red color to signalise the distance.
+Its intensity should represent the distance.
+We could try the following code:

 ```{r}
 p2 <- ggplot(data = eudata.sample,